onap/cps/docs/ncmp-data-operation.rst

     }
     ]

-Above examples are for illustration purpose only please refer link below for latest schema.
+Above examples are for illustration purposes only.
+Please refer to link below for latest schema.

 :download:`Data operation event schema <schemas/data-operation-event-schema-1.0.0.json>`